-To assess neuroticism trait, participants completed the Farsi version (Garousi et al., 2001) of the short form of the of NEO Five-Factor Inventory (NEO-FFI; Costa and McGree, 1989).
-The NEO-FFI is a 60-item that provides a quick, reliable, and accurate measure of the five domains of personality (Neuroticism.
-Extraversion.
-Openness.
-Agreeableness, and Conscientiousness) We employed the neuroticism factor in in the present study.
-Typical items for this factor are: "When I am under the pressure of very difficult situations, I sometimes feel like I'm going to collapse." and "I often feel inferior than others.".
-Items are scored on a 5-point Likert scale ranging from 0 ("strongly disagree") to 4 ("strongly agree")., with higher sum scores reflecting higher neuroticism.
-The construct validity and reliability of this inventory (Farsi version) have been confirmed in the Iranian population ($\alpha > 0.86$; Garousi et al., 2001).
-Internal consistency coefficients in this study were high (α
+To assess neuroticism traits, participants completed the Farsi version (Garousi et al., 2001) of the short form of the NEO Five-Factor Inventory (NEO-FFI; Costa and McGree, 1989).
+The NEO-FFI is a 60-item that provides a quick, reliable, and accurate measure of the five domains of personality (Neuroticism, Extraversion, Openness, Agreeableness, Conscientiousness).
+We employed the neuroticism factor in the present study.
+Typical items for this factor are: "When I am under the pressure of tough situations, I sometimes feel like I'm going to collapse." and "I often feel inferior to others."
+Items are scored on a 5-point Likert scale ranging from 0 ("strongly disagree") to 4 ("strongly agree"), with higher sum scores reflecting higher neuroticism.
+The construct validity and reliability of this inventory (Farsi version) have been confirmed in the Iranian population ( $\alpha > 0.86$ ; Garousi et al., 2001).
+Internal consistency coefficients in this study were high $(\alpha = 0.94).$